 As of January 2022, flood recovery work carried out in specified flood-affected areas is eligible for Working Holiday Visa renewal.

 Volunteer work in fire and flood affected areas is also eligible.

 To renew your Working Holiday Visa for a second year, you must carry out 88 days or 3 months of specified work.
 To renew your Working Holiday Visa for a third year, you must carry out 6 months of specified work.

 Before January 2022, anyone on a Working Holiday Visa was not allowed to work for any one employer for more than 6 months.
 This rule has been relaxed until June 30, 2023.
 This change allows current Working Holiday Makers to work with any one employer for the duration of their visa without requesting permission, and any work that is done before 1 July 2023 will not be counted towards the 6-month limitation period.

 Construction work in disaster areas, including clearing land, rebuilding fences and houses and demolishing, repairing dams, roads and railways now falls under the government definition of jobs eligible for a renewal of your WHV.
 The list of added jobs can be found on the Immigration website.

 “These hardworking Australians have been hit by the recent bushfires, but from today they can employ backpackers for six months longer, helping them at a critical time in the recovery effort.”Immigration Minister Alan Tudge

 Changes to volunteer work

-Volunteer work helping to rebuild properties and businesses ravaged by fire will also be considered for the renewal of Working Holiday Visas.
+Volunteer work helping to rebuild properties and businesses ravaged by fire or flood is eligible for the renewal of Working Holiday Visas.